brandonyeequon/stock-data-changepoint-detection/README.md

 ## Support

-For questions, issues, or contributions, please open an issue on GitHub or contact the maintainers.
+For questions, issues, or contributions, please open an issue on GitHub or contact me.